 Here are a few examples:

-- We are each made in the image of God and are therefore worthy of respect and must be treated with respect.
+- Each person is made in the image of God and are therefore worthy of respect and must be treated with respect.

 - Speaking the truth in love means building up the other person, not cutting them down.

 - Base spiritual authority on prayer and ministry of the Word, not on titles or offices.

 - Accountability must be mutual.
 Non-mutual accountability is simply judgment.

 - Motivation comes from within the person out of their relationship with God.